AaX003/AaX003/README.md

 # **Hello!
-My name is AaXanah, and I am a Full Stack Developer!**
+My name is AaXanah, and I am a Developer!**

 ### Passions
-- I specialize in ui/ux design using Figma, Adobe Express, Adobe Illustrator, and more

-- I utilize React to build fun and scalable applications, ranging from games to ecommerce to portfolios.
+- I specialize in frontend development using React to build fun and scalable applications.
+- I experiment with backend technologies including MongoDB, ExpressJS, MySQL, and more.
+- I love drawing and sometimes dapple with UI design using Figma.

 <br/>